Click on a question below to learn more.

 We know that many immigrant families are of “mixed status,” with members having different immigration and citizenship statuses.
 Some families may have members who can’t enroll in health insurance through Maryland Health Connection, alongside other family members who are eligible to enroll, like lawfully present immigrants.
 Click here for more information about who is eligible: https://www.marylandhealthconnection.gov/enrollment-eligibility-information-immigrant-families/

-A qualified health plan (QHP) or “Marketplace plan” is a health plan that has been certified by Maryland Health Connection to meet certain standards.
-All qualified health plans are considered minimum essential coverage and cover the 10 essential health benefits.
+A Private Health Plan or “Marketplace plan” is a health plan that has been certified by Maryland Health Connection to meet certain standards.
+All private health plans are considered minimum essential coverage and cover the 10 essential health benefits.

 All plans offered through Maryland Health Connection provide the 10 Essential Health Benefits required by the Patient Protection and Affordable Care Act.
 These include: